inueni/birdy/README.rst

 birdy
 =====

-``birdy`` is a super awesome Twitter API client for Python in just a little over 400 LOC.
+``birdy`` is a super awesome Twitter API client for Python in just a little under 400 LOC.

 TL;DR
 -----